-What you should eat: Coperta’s menu changes seasonally but their charcuterie is a great start to any meal.
+What you should eat: Coperta’s menu changes seasonally but their charcuterie is a great start to any meal and they do great fresh seafood.
 Desserts are subtle and seasonal, not overly sweet.

 What you should drink: The fantastic Whiskey Italiano is an Italian interpretation of a Manhattan.
 Coperta also always has a diverse and interesting set of wines by the glass.

 This neighborhood spot is a such a cozy eatery, even the name Coperta means “blanket” in Italian.
-Celebrating the food and wine of Rome and Southern Italy, this is one of the best romantic restaurants in Denver that won’t break the bank.
+Celebrating the food and wine of Rome and Southern Italy, this is one features classic Italian cuisine that won’t break the bank.

 Start with the spuzzulia, a sampling of regional small plates, and work your way up to house-made pastas and traditional dishes like Eggplant Parmigiana.